CEJA Vision for Writing

 Not only do we consider all the dimensions of the curriculum when designing English lessons that ensure our students meet end-of-year expectations, we additionally insure that our writing curriculum intent offers our students the opportunity to mine and capitalise upon the information they learn daily across the wide spectrum of topics and themes taught.
 This puts at their fingertips the knowledge and information required to generate ideas for creative writing in English lessons.
 This approach augments recognition of the links between different areas of learning, and how one can impact upon and enhance another.
 Furthermore, language is acquired in one domain and transferred for use in another – a key driver in broadening the pupils’ lexicon and encouraging versatility of vocabulary choice.
 A history unit on the Ancient Egyptians, for example, will directly feed into a newspaper article on Howard Carter’s famous discovery or the imaginary theft of an ancient artefact from the British Museum.
 Trips, visits and enrichment projects linked to this topic learning will provide further inspiration for writing.
 In this way, children develop the skills to write widely and coherently, adapting their language for a range of contexts.
 All areas and routes into learning are exploited for their potential as stimuli for writing; learning is reinforced as well as memorable.

-Modelled and shared writing with the teacher to practise and hone competency in grammar and composition follow; at this stage, the teacher will work with the children individually to correct misconceptions, discuss writing choices and challenge them to seek ways to improve.
+In the ‘Innovation’ stage, the children test out the features they have discovered through shared writing with guidance from the teacher to practise and hone competency in grammar and composition follow; at this stage, the teacher will work with the children individually to correct misconceptions, discuss writing choices and challenge them to seek ways to improve.
 Throughout the process, children are reminded to consider the reader when communicating their ideas; consequently, they learn to write with increasing clarity and awareness of audience.
 Regular teacher, self- and peer assessment offer feedback for evaluating the impact of their writing.

 At Chapel End, we are determined that every child should be excited about writing and so seek to provide enrichment opportunities to instil this enthusiasm and enhance engagement in the students.
 One-off events, competitions and ongoing initiatives aim to maintain writing’s profile in the school.
 The following are a few past and present provided as part of our enrichment of the English curriculum: